AI automation for healthcare clinics

 How this works inside a clinic workflow.

-Start with one measurable workflow
+Start with a measurable workflow

 A clinic does not need to automate every process at once.
 The first useful target is usually a high-volume administrative loop such as new inquiry intake, incomplete document follow-up, scheduling handoff, or staff task routing.